minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 Even though the program is only a few lines, it is still worth getting at least a little practice in decomposition.
 In your solution, include a private method for each of the steps shown in the outline.

-Implement your solution in `CollectNewspaperKarel.java`.
+Implement your solution in the file `CollectNewspaperKarel.java` that is provided in the starter kit.

 ## Problem 2